mgreiler/se-unlocked/Transcripts/EP_62_Dagna_Bieda.md

+---
+episode: "Transcript What hinders your career as a developer? - Mindset."
+permalink: /advance-dev-career
+status: publish
+type: transcript
+---

 [00:00:00] **Dr. McKayla:** Hello, and welcome to the Software Engineering Unlocked podcast.
 I'm your host, Dr. McKayla.
 And today I have the pleasure to talk to Dagna Bieda.
 She's a software engineer turned career coach for software